 When it comes to Certified Organic the indication here is that the eggs come from hens that are raised on farms that comply with and exceed the standards that have been set.
-However, to truly rely on the labelling without the certification logo, does not guarantee that the egg farm is legally certified organic.
+However, unless there is labelling with the certification logo, the 'organic' does not guarantee that the egg farm is legally certified organic.
 The logos below indicate that the eggs have come from hens raised on a certified organic farm.

 Here are 2 great place we recommend you buy your organic eggs